 As I absorbed His words, a profound peace overtook me.

-Voices will tell you the worst parts of yourself are who you are.
+Voices will tell you the worst parts of yourself are who you truly are.
 They are lying.

 We are all complex individuals, there is quite a bit of the bad and ugly mixed in with the good.
 But it’s important which part of ourselves we think of as our true self.
-Voices will tell you the worst parts of yourself are who you are.
+Voices will tell you the worst parts of yourself are who you truly are.
 They are lying.
-Satan, the Accuser, loves to keep us in shame, but that’s not God’s heart.
+Satan, the Accuser, loves to shame us, but that’s not God’s heart.

 We may wrestle with sin, but underneath that ugliness is goodness that He calls out of us, and over it is what He has covered us with: Jesus’ beauty.
 God is the one who created you.
 He knows who you truly are.
 Let Him show you His view.